Table of contents

 3. Use Google Keep to make customer service to-do lists and store feedback

 Google Keep is a note-taking service by Google.
-Support teams can use it to keep a record of customer service feedback, make to-do lists to keep crucial tasks in the forefront, and keep FAQs handy for instant reference.
+Support teams can use it to record customer service feedback, make to-do lists to keep crucial tasks at the forefront, and keep FAQs handy for instant reference.

 Use Keep to note down regular feedback you receive from customers about your services and products.
 Whether it’s about fixing an error, developing new product features, or building a fresh product design, Keep can help you store all customer feedback in one place.
 You can then share these notes with the required departments to enhance the customer experience.

-Agents can also use Keep to make their private to-do lists to manage their daily work.
-For instance, the team at Schnucks uses Google Keep to create tasks and reminders and also take meeting notes.
+Agents can also use Keep to create private to-do lists and manage their daily work.
+For instance, the team at Schnucks uses Google Keep to create tasks and reminders and take meeting notes.

 4. Use Google Calendar to set up meetings with customers

 Support agents may need to meet with customers to either troubleshoot product issues or assist them in setting up a new tool.
-Google Calendar is a free tool that you can use for scheduling and planning these meetings.
+Google Calendar is a free tool that you can use to schedule and plan these meetings.

 To set up a new meeting in Google Calendar, click on the “+” icon to add an event.
 Add a title, description, and time for your meeting.
 Under the “Invitee” option, add customer emails to invite them to the meeting.

-You can integrate Google Calendar with your Gmail, so you can reply to event invitations right from your email.
+You can integrate Google Calendar with your Gmail to reply to event invitations right from your email.
 When you get an invite, you can automatically add it to your calendar.
 The details of the event will automatically be copied into the respective fields.

 See how C21 Canada, a real estate company, uses Google Calendar to coordinate with customers regarding house inspections, open houses, and more.